 Step 4: Draft a re-engagement broadcast email

-I like the sample broadcast email from ConvertKit, so we will use that one as an example.
+I like the sample broadcast email from ConvertKit to use that one as an example.
 Create a new Broadcast email and address it to the tag that we just created.

 Then, draft your email.
 It might look something like this: